Do you love all things romance, follow the wedding trends, and pay attention to detail?

 Look for internships to gain some experience in event coordination.
 Contact your local wedding planners and let them know you want to assist with upcoming events.

-Since you’ll be running a business, consider learning about marketing, finance management, customer service, and other relevant topics as well.
+Since you’ll be running an event planning business, consider learning about marketing, finance management, customer service, and other relevant topics as well.

-Once you’re confident with your skills, create a business plan.
+Once you’re confident with your skills, it’s time to create a business plan.
 This will help you determine your goals, target audience, and financial plans.

 If you’re stuck, try using the Zyro Business Name Generator to help you out.
-After entering your keywords, memorable business name suggestions will be presented to you.
+After entering your keywords (related to terms such as a wedding, events, planner, and so on), memorable business name suggestions will be presented to you.

 Your business plan should cover your company information, services, marketing plans, and financial strategy.
 Use a free template if you don’t know where to start.